Best Colleges in the Midwest

 If you’re set on attending one of the top private colleges in the Midwest, look no further.
 Here’s a list of the top private colleges in the Midwest—and they should all look a little familiar!

 - Case Western Reserve University

 If you want to attend one of the best Midwest colleges, these private schools are likely gracing your list, with UChicago, Northwestern, and Washington University ranking at the top.
 Keep in mind that when building a college list, you shouldn’t just look for one type of college.
 Both private and public colleges have many benefits, and what matters is that a college is the best fit for you.
 Also, just because the best colleges in the Midwest are mostly private colleges doesn’t mean that private colleges are universally better than public ones.
 In fact, in some states, like California, some of the best colleges are public.

 When people think of the top private colleges in the Midwest, many look for the quintessential liberal arts experience: small to mid-size college, campus-centric student life, and a wide range of academics.
 These schools also tend to focus on developing each student as an intellectual rather than pre-professional development.

-Some of the top liberal arts colleges in the Midwest include Carleton College, Grinnel, and Kenyon.
-The Carleton college ranking is #6, Grinnel is #15, and Kenyon is #31.
+Some of the top liberal arts colleges in the Midwest include Carleton College, Grinnell, and Kenyon.
+The Carleton college ranking is #6, Grinnell is #15, and Kenyon is #31.
 The Carleton college ranking puts it at the top of our list of top liberal arts colleges in the Midwest, and it’s also one of the best liberal arts colleges nationwide.